List of Honkai: Star Rail characters: Creation and design

-Honkai: Star Rail producer David Jiang stated that the development team places significant emphasis on character creation, noting that drafting narrative text for a single character typically takes around a month.
-The production team emphasized the importance of making the game's diverse characters feel as though they genuinely inhabit the fictional world.
-According to the writers, their role is not to direct the characters according to their own intentions but rather to document the words, actions, and events of characters as if they were real individuals within the setting.
-To imbue characters with a sense of authentic humanity, the writers often drew inspiration from people around them when shaping character traits.
-For example, when designing Qingque, a character with a strong interest in mahjong, the development team observed avid mahjong players, asking questions such as "How do people who love mahjong typically behave?" and "What do they dislike?"
-The resulting traits were then incorporated into the character's design.
+Honkai: Star Rail producer David Jiang stated that the development team places strong emphasis on character creation, noting that drafting narrative text for a single character typically takes around a month.
+The production team emphasized the importance of making the game's characters feel as though they genuinely inhabit the fictional world.
+According to the writers, their role is not to direct the characters according to personal intent but rather to document the words, actions, and events of characters as if they were real individuals within the setting.
+To enhance authenticity, character traits are often inspired by real-life individuals encountered by the development team.

-According to lead game designer Chengnan An, the development team adopts a "character-first" design philosophy, wherein personality and narrative are prioritized over gameplay mechanics.
+According to lead game designer Chengnan An, the development team adopts a "character-first" design philosophy, wherein personality and narrative are prioritized over gameplay systems.
 He explained that creating gameplay systems before developing the characters often limited their creativity, stating that "we ran out of inspo really, really fast" when doing so.
-Character concepts go through multiple visual iterations and feedback rounds to heighten their aesthetic appeal, often becoming "prettier and even more handsome and even more cool with each iteration."
-The team is also known for incorporating distinctive, sometimes eccentric traits into character design to make them more memorable.
-For instance, the character Dr. Ratio attacks with an oversized book to reflect his egotistical intellect, while Himeko is portrayed calmly sipping tea amid a fiery explosion during her ultimate move.
+Characters undergo multiple rounds of visual iteration and feedback to heighten their aesthetic appeal, often becoming "prettier and even more handsome and even more cool with each iteration."
+The team is also known for incorporating distinctive, unconventional traits to make the characters more memorable.
+For example, the character Dr. Ratio attacks with an oversized book to reflect his egotistical intellect, while Himeko is portrayed calmly sipping tea amid a fiery explosion during her ultimate move.

-Regarding the design of character artificial intelligence (AI), Jiang explained that, to enhance immersion in Honkai: Star Rail, AI technology was integrated into the behavioral patterns of non-player characters (NPCs).
-This approach aimed to make traditionally scripted NPC behavior appear more natural, thereby providing players with a stronger sense of being part of the game world.
+Regarding the design of character artificial intelligence (AI), Jiang explained that, to enhance immersion in Honkai: Star Rail, AI technology was integrated into non-player character behavioral patterns to reduce rigidity and create more natural interactions, aiming to create a more immersive sense of a living world.
 He also noted that current AI applications are limited to serving as development aids.
-However, he suggested that if AI tools can be used to expand character dialogue and narrative content, they may allow for the continued introduction of new interactions between players and characters.
+However, he suggested that the future use of AI could potentially expand character dialogue and interaction content.